Here's our itinerary from our whirlwind visit-

 We had one final destination we wanted to visit before heading home; Jordan Pond House, internationally known for its delectable Pop-overs and blueberry lemonade.
 Tables were arranged out on the lawn over looking Jordan Pond and the Bubble Mountains.

-We left with five exhausted kids who all fell asleep not too long into our drive home.
+We did one final hike, this one around the pond, while waiting for our reservation, then enjoyed a delicious meal before heading home.We left with five exhausted kids who all fell asleep not too long into our drive home.
 It was a much more peaceful ride home after three fun-filled days exploring our first National Park as a family.